Richard Kane

-Brigadier-General Richard Kane (born Richard O'Cahan; 20 December 1662 - 19 December 1736) was an Irish army officer who served as the acting governor of Gibraltar from 1725 to 1727.
+Brigadier-General Richard Kane (born Richard O'Cahan; 20 December 1662 - 19 December 1736) was an Irish officer in the British Army who served as the acting governor of Gibraltar from 1725 to 1727.
 He also served as the governor of Menorca from 1733 to 1736, having been its lieutenant governor since 1712.

 Origins

 Richard O'Cahan was born to Thomas O'Cahan and his wife, Margaret Dobbin, at his mother's home in Duneane, County Antrim on 20 December 1662.
 In 1688, he anglicised his name to Kane and joined a volunteer Protestant regiment in his home town, Carrickfergus, raised to oppose James II's Catholic rule.

 Nine Years' War and War of the Spanish Succession

 Kane was commissioned as a lieutenant into the Antrim Volunteers, a unit of the Army of the North, a force of Williamite Protestants raised to oppose the Irish Army which was loyal to James II.
 Kane took part in resisting the siege of Derry in 1689.
 Shortly afterwards, he joined the Earl of Meath's Regiment of Foot and fought in the Williamite War in Ireland.
 He was present at the Battle of the Boyne and siege of Limerick in 1690.

 His regiment was singled out in recognition of its bravery during the siege of Namur at which he was wounded.
 In 1702, William died and the Duke of Marlborough took command of the army.
 Kane fought under Marlborough in several battles of the War of the Spanish Succession and was severely wounded at the Battle of Blenheim.
 In December 1710, Queen Anne named him colonel of his own regiment of foot (formerly the regiment of the disgraced George Macartney), which was finally disbanded in 1717.

 In 1711, Kane sailed to Canada in an unsuccessful expedition under General John Hill to take Quebec from the French.
 During the expedition, he visited Boston.
 In the following year, Kane commanded a British force which captured Dunkirk, an occupation that ended disastrously when an epidemic killed half of his men.